cbrobinson95/Assignment-1/README.md

 # Assignment-1

 Enclosed are directories for:

-Web server
+* Web server

-Database
+* Database

-Data
+* Data to be loaded

-ADRs
+* ADRs containing justification for each of these